 Many people confuse living wills with living trusts because they're both estate planning options and they sound so much alike.
 But living wills and living trusts serve two entirely different purposes.
-A living trust covers three phases of your life while a living will covers only what happens if you're incapacitated.
+A living trust covers three phases of your life while a living will cover only what happens if you're incapacitated.

 What Is a Living Will?

 A living will only covers one stage of your life — when you're near death.

 A Variation on Living Wills